-- 1 Install the Network (LAN) Board (NC-9100h).
-For more information, see Chapter 23 of User's Guide included with the machine. - 2 Set up the machine for your Network using the control panel. - You can also set up using BRAdmin, Web BRAdmin software and so on.
-For more information, see Chapter 11 or visit at: http://solutions.brother.com.
+- Install the Network (LAN) Board (NC-9100h).
+For more information, see Optional accessories of User's Guide included with the machine. - 2 Set up the machine for your Network using the control panel.

 The LAN menu selections allow you to setup the Brother DCP/MFC for your network and Internet Fax configuration.
 Press Menu then press the appropriate number for LAN, based on the selections displayed on your machine.
 After you have displayed the LAN Main Setup menu, there are seven main selections: Setup TCP/IP, Setup Internet, Setup Mail RX, Setup Mail TX, Setup Relay, Setup Misc and Scan to E-mail.
 Proceed to the menu selection you wish to configure.